gengwuli/template-with-angular-and-nodejs/README.md

 		* codemirror/lib/codemirror.js,
 		* codemirror/mode/javascript/javascript.js,
 		* codemirror/mode/clike/clike.js,
-		* angular-ui-codemirror/ui-codemirror.js;
+		* angular-ui-codemirror/ui-codemirror.js; \<br>
-	> (xml.js is for different effects, clike.js is for different mode if you want to use 'java' as the mode)
+		` (xml.js is for different effects, clike.js is for different mode if you want to use 'java' as the mode)`

 	* Add following tag to html file
 	```html